Maranatha Baptist University: History

 The institution was founded in 1968 as Maranatha Baptist Bible College by B. Myron Cedarholm.
 The college was named for the Aramaic phrase Maranatha, which means "Lo, He cometh" (I Corinthians 16:22).
-Dr. Cedarholm helped raise $150,000 to purchase the Watertown campus, now valued at $18 million, from the Brothers of the Holy Cross located in South Bend, Indiana.
+Cedarholm helped raise $150,000 to purchase the Watertown campus, now valued at $18 million, from the Brothers of the Holy Cross located in South Bend, Indiana.
 Maranatha Baptist Bible College opened just three months later, on September 10, 1968, with 173 students and 27 faculty members.
 Maranatha awarded degrees to the first graduating class, 13 students, on May 31, 1969.

+Maranatha was chartered by the State of Wisconsin in 1968 and accredited by the Higher Learning Commission in 1993.
+In 2013, the institution changed its name to Maranatha Baptist University.

+The current president is David Anderson, who began his duties during the summer of 2023.
+Since 2021, Matthew Davis has functioned as the university's CEO.
+At the end of the spring semester of 2023, former president Marty Marriott transitioned to the role of chancellor, only the second person to hold that title in Maranatha's history.

 Since the college's beginning, more than 40 different building projects, including the Cedarholm Library, dormitories, a science lab and classroom building, and the Dining Complex, have been completed.
 The second decade of the 21st century saw Maranatha Online and Distance Learning and Maranatha Baptist Seminary solidly established.
-Through synchronous and online options, seminary and graduate studies programs, as well as undergraduate majors, are now offered to students around the world.

-Today, the university has recorded more than 6,000 graduates since its founding, with graduates serving around the nation and around the world.
-Maranatha was chartered by the State of Wisconsin in 1968 and accredited by the Higher Learning Commission in 1993.

-The current president is Dr. Marty Marriott, who began his duties during the Spring semester of 2010.
-Since 2021, Dr. Matthew Davis has functioned as the university's CEO.

-On December 13, 2013, Marriott announced that Maranatha had changed its name to Maranatha Baptist University to reflect "what Maranatha is and has been for many years.”